umshere/BrainBunny/README.md

 - **Generate from Topic:** Create worksheets on any subject (e.g., "The Water Cycle," "Simple Addition").
 - **Target Weak Points:** Upload an image of a completed worksheet, and the AI will identify mistakes and create a new sheet to practice those specific skills.
+- **Interactive Student Zone:** A fun, game-like quiz mode for kids to test their knowledge.
+Features include difficulty levels, a "level-up" progression system, and lives.
+Incorrect answers are saved as "weak spots" for parents to create targeted practice worksheets.
 - **Customizable Worksheets:**
     - Select Grade Levels (Kindergarten - 8th Grade)
     - Specify the exact Number of Questions